Archisman-Mridha/learning-rust/16-fearless-concurrency/2-transfer-data-between-threads/Readme.md

 # Using message passing to transfer data between threads

-One increasingly popular approach to ensuring safe concurrency is `message passing`, where threads or actors communicate by **sending each other messages containing data** rather than relying on shared data.
+One increasingly popular approach to ensuring safe concurrency is `message passing`, where threads communicate by **sending each other messages pointing to some data**.
 Rust implements message passing between threads using `channels`.
 A channel has 2 parts - a `transmitter` (data is put here by a thread) and a `receiver` (data is consumed from here by a thread).
 The channel is said to be **closed if the transmitter or receiver is dropped**.
 The way Rust implements a channel - mpsc (`multiple producers, single consumer`).
 This means that there can be multiple transmitters but only a single receiver for a channel.